-I’ve used Pan corn flour in this almond and orange gluten-free and dairy-free cake, topped with cardamom-infused coconut cream.
+I’ve used Pan corn flour in this almond and orange gluten-free and dairy-free corn flour cake, topped with cardamom-infused coconut cream.

 A lot of people are turning to gluten-free flours due to coeliac disease and intolerances, so I’ve been trying out PAN corn flour, a naturally gluten-free maize flour, popular in South America.